 Laurel Fork Falls – Pickens County

 Laurel Fork Falls is best to visit during the heavy rainfall season.
-It has a height of about 80 feet, and it pours into Lake Jocassee, giving the visitors a splendid view.
+It has a height of about 80 feet, and it pours into Lake Jocassee, giving visitors a splendid view.
 You can reach Laurel Fork Falls in two ways: easy and difficult.

 The relaxing way is to see the waterfall from a boat over Jocassee Lake.
 If you just want to take it easy, we recommend you choose this way to enjoy the crescent-shaped cave behind the rock and 80 feet high waterfall.